micmejia/bible-dump/NKJV/Ezekiel/Ezek 29.md

 "Son of man, set your face against Pharaoh king of Egypt, and prophesy against him, and against all Egypt.

 ###### 3
-Speak, and say, 'Thus says the Lord God: "Behold, I _am_ against you, O Pharaoh king of Egypt, O great monster who lies in the midst of his rivers, Who has said, 'My [^a]River _is_ my own; I have made _it_ for myself.'
+Speak, and say, 'Thus says the Lord God: "Behold, I _am_ against you, O Pharaoh king of Egypt, O great monster who lies in the midst of his rivers, Who has said, 'My River _is_ my own; I have made _it_ for myself.'

 ###### 4
 But I will put hooks in your jaws, And cause the fish of your rivers to stick to your scales; I will bring you up out of the midst of your rivers, And all the fish in your rivers will stick to your scales.

 ###### 5
-I will leave you in the wilderness, You and all the fish of your rivers; You shall fall on the [^b]open field; You shall not be picked up or [^c]gathered.
+I will leave you in the wilderness, You and all the fish of your rivers; You shall fall on the open field; You shall not be picked up or gathered.
 I have given you as food To the beasts of the field And to the birds of the heavens.

 ###### 6
 "Then all the inhabitants of Egypt Shall know that I _am_ the Lord, Because they have been a staff of reed to the house of Israel.

 ###### 7
-When they took hold of you with the hand, You broke and tore all their [^d]shoulders; When they leaned on you, You broke and made all their backs quiver."
+When they took hold of you with the hand, You broke and tore all their shoulders; When they leaned on you, You broke and made all their backs quiver."

 ###### 8
 'Therefore thus says the Lord God: "Surely I will bring a sword upon you and cut off from you man and beast.